 How can cortisol disturb your menstrual cycle and hormones

 The stress hormone Cortisol has so many effects on our bodies, including effects on our menstrual cycle.
-Cortisol affects the menstrual cycle in so many ways, in this post you’ll understand more the relationship between stress and your hormones.
-And also I’ll suggest some real life reasonable solutions that I’ve personally tried and still trying to manage my stress and eliminate its effect on my menstrual cycle.
+Cortisol affects the menstrual cycle in so many ways, in this post you’ll understand more about the relationship between stress and your hormones.
+And also I’ll suggest some real-life reasonable solutions that I’ve personally tried and still trying to manage my stress and eliminate its effect on my menstrual cycle.

-I tried my best to write this post and make it as simple as possible but still there will be some scientific terms that you’ll get their meaning easily so let’s start this!
+I tried my best to write this post and make it as simple as possible but still, there will be some scientific terms that you’ll get their meaning easily so let’s start this!

 Pin it and read it Later!

 Cortisol is a hormone released by the adrenal gland in response to stress.
 It helps to increase blood sugar, increase blood pressure, and speed up the heart rate.
 It is often referred to as the “stress hormone” because it is released in response to stress.
 When cortisol is released at high levels, it can cause health problems such as weight gain, high blood pressure, and diabetes.